-Also known as: Ketone bodies - urine and Urine ketones
+Also known as: Ketone bodies - urine, Urine ketones, Ketoacidosis - urine ketones test or Diabetic ketoacidosis - urine ketones test

 - You have an illness such as pneumonia, heart attack, or stroke